Cincinnati Bengals: 2026 NFL Draft Preview

 Team Needs

-The Bengals hold the #10 overall pick after Joe Burrow's injury nightmare continued with another lost season.
-Burrow played only 7 games before a torn ACL in Week 8 ended his year, the third major injury of his career.
-Cincinnati finished 5-12 without their franchise quarterback, and the window that seemed wide open after their 2022 Super Bowl run is now closing rapidly.
-The offensive line — Cincinnati's Achilles heel for years — failed Burrow again, and GM Duke Tobin knows this pick must address protection.
-The question is whether to take an offensive lineman or the best defensive player available.
+The Bengals hold the #10 overall pick after Joe Burrow's injury nightmare continued.
+Burrow suffered a Grade 3 turf toe injury in Week 2 against Jacksonville and missed significant time, though he worked toward a late-season return.
+Cincinnati finished 6-11, their third consecutive season missing the playoffs.
+The window that seemed wide open after their 2022 Super Bowl run is now closing rapidly.
+The offensive line — Cincinnati's Achilles heel for years — must be addressed, and GM Duke Tobin knows this pick is critical.

 Draft Outlook